Heronbeluci/express-staticencode/README.md

   folder: '/assets',  // Static folder
   jsEncode: true,     // If you dont want to encode JS set to false (Default is true)
   cssEncode: true,    // If you dont want to encode CSS set to false (Default is true)
-  preload: true,      // Load after config ended
+  preload: true,      // Load after config ended (Default is true)
   uglifyOptions: {},  // UglyfyJS options
   cleanCssOptions: {} // CleanCSS options
 }));